kaimast/yael/README.md

 A very simple event loop for C++14 built on top of epoll.

+## Building
+This requires the google, testing, mocking, and logging frameworks.
+For building you further need CMake, ninja, and a recent (=C++14) compiler.

+## Usage
 To make your socket handler compatible with the event loop just use the SocketListener interface
 ```
 class MyServer : protected SocketListener